Wizard Arena™ Rules and Tutorial Video

 Summoning Spells are all Self-Healing and are put back on the bottom of your deck after casting.

-Feast Spells
+Feast Faction Spells

 The Elven Mystics live in the Forested lands of Abalania.
 They have learned to be one with nature’s magic and have harnessed it to cultivate plentiful crops and control the Flora and Fauna in order to fend off invaders.